prasos/denarium-database/README.md

 # Official Denarium database

 This is the official [Denarium Bitcoin](https://denarium.com) database.
-This database dump consists of two files; [README.md](README.md) (this file) and [coin.tsv](coin.tsv) which contains current status of all Denarium Bitcoins ever produced in tab-separated format.
+The database is a single file, [coin.tsv](coin.tsv) which contains current status of all Denarium Bitcoins ever produced in tab-separated format.

 Provided data was automatically produced at 2015-10-12 13:37:03 UTC.
 Content is signed by bitcoin address